 It can be difficult for international postdocs to open a bank account due to the absence of credit records in the country.
 It is recommended to make an appointment with the bank of your choice in advance and enquire which documents you need to provide to open an account (usually a passport or other photographic ID document, a proof of address in the UK like a tenancy agreement or a bill, a proof of employment like your letter of appointment).

-The main banks in the university area are Ulster Bank, Santander, Danske Bank and First Trust.
-Other banks include HSBC and Barclays in the city centre.
+The main banks in the university area are Ulster Bank and AIB (formerly First Trust).
+Other banks include HSBC, Danske Bank, Santander and Barclays in the city centre.

 National Insurance number